Day Thirteen - Scottish Borders - Dryburgh Abbey, Abbotsford (Sir Walter Scott) & Melrose Abbey

 Walter Scott re-created & romanticized the Scottish Highlands, making them a place where heroes lead lives as noble warriors.
 Scott is given credit for completely revising the international image of Scotland.

-Walter Scott created a new literary genre, the Historical Novel, which has thrived ever since.
+Walter Scott is given credit for creating a new literary genre, the Historical Novel (or Historical Fiction), which has thrived ever since.

 MELROSE ABBEY (also known as St. Mary's Abbey)